avolabs-io/nft-auction/README.md

 ## outBID Auctions

-This repository contains the smart contracts source code outBID Auction Protocol.
+This repository contains the smart contracts source code for the outBID Auction Protocol (name subject to change).
 The repository uses Hardhat as development enviroment for compilation, testing and deployment tasks.

 ## How does the outBID auction functionality work?